placeholder_200x200

 FOURTH Grade Teachers

-At Northshore Christian Academy in the 4th Grade Department, our students are blessed with incredible educators who have the high distinction of: over 50 years of experience teaching and are ACSI accredited and have Washington State Teaching Certificates.
+At Northshore Christian Academy in the 4th Grade Department, our students are blessed with incredible educators who are ACSI-accredited and/or have Washington State Teaching Certificates.
 Our teachers feel called to be exemplary educators and come from diverse and prominent teaching backgrounds that equip them with the tools necessary to meet the needs of each of our students.

-As a Christian school, located in Everett, WA, we have the pleasure of partnering with families, local schools and businesses to give our students a well-rounded education.
-Our program focuses not only on the exemplary academics and their spiritual development of each student, but also their social and emotional development.
-Our program diligently works to support each of our students in their scholarly and personally endeavors as it helps shape and mold them into thriving members of our community.
+As a Christian school, located in Everett, WA, we have the pleasure of partnering with families, local schools, and businesses to give our students a well-rounded education.
+Our program focuses not only on the exemplary academics and the spiritual development of each student, but also on their social and emotional development.
+Our program diligently works to support each of our students in their scholarly and personal endeavors as it helps shape and mold them into thriving members of our community.

 ACADEMIC LIFE